Career and Technical Education

 What is Career and Technical Education?

-Career and Technical Education programs provide junior and senior students from the 25 school districts in our region an opportunity to achieve high level technical and career and academic skills.
-We offer relevant programming by maintaining strong partnerships with the business community, achieving national certifications, and focusing on school improvement through the "High Schools That Work" national model and the New York State Education Department's Program Approval process.
+Career and Technical Education programs provide juniors and seniors an opportunity to achieve technical, career and academic skills.
+We offer programming by maintaining strong partnerships with the business community, achieving national certifications and focusing on school improvement through the "High Schools That Work" national model and the New York State Education Department's Program Approval process.

-Students, who attend primarily for two years, have the opportunity to complete a technical and career program that can be a springboard to college success or to direct entry into employment.
-A small number of programs serve seniors only and are completed in one year.
-Students can receive a technical endorsement on their high school diploma if they pass an industry developed technical assessment and successfully complete a technical and career program that has been approved by New York State.
+The programs can be a springboard to college success or direct entry into employment.
+Students can receive a technical endorsement on their high school diploma if they pass an industry-developed technical assessment and complete a technical and career program approved by New York State.